chleef/robo-advisor/README.md

 # robo-advisor
 ##Intro to Python

 This project is designed to allow the user to input a stock/crypto ticker of choice, and receive a recommendation on whether to buy or not.
+Additionally, we should get a chart of the recent closing prices of the stock.
 We will be pulling from the [alphavantage](https://www.alphavantage.co/) information, so you will need your own API.

 ### Setup:
 To run, set up a virtual environment with conda: